-Five new cases of Middle East respiratory syndrome coronavirus (MERS-CoV) infection were reported to WHO by the Ministry of Health in Saudi Arabia between 13-17 June 2015.
+Eight new cases of Middle East respiratory syndrome coronavirus (MERS-CoV) infection were reported to WHO by the Ministry of Health in Saudi Arabia between 16-25 July 2015.

-The cases, 2 male, 3 female were identified in: Hofuf city (4) and Huraima city (1).
-The cases ranged in age between 28-69 years; one case is reported to be in a critical condition while the other 4 are in a stable condition.
-All 5 cases have comorbidities.
+The cases, 6 male, 2 female were identified in: Riyadh city (6), Hofuf city (1) and Raniah city (1).
+The cases ranged in age between 28-93 years; one case died, 3 cases are reported to be in a critical condition while 4 are in a stable condition.

 Advice for Travellers